GOQii

 5. Since many people observe salt restriction during the fast, do not go overboard with sugar.
 Replace sugar with jaggery or honey.

-6. Eat at least 3-4 servings of fruits during Navratri fast as our movements are restricted due to the pandemic and high fiber will help you stay lean.
+6. Eat at least 3-4 servings of fruits during Navratri fast as the high fiber will help you stay lean.

 #BeTheForce